JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

 Third, we'll use very simplistic `readFile` and `parser` functions. `readFile` will return an empty string and `parseFile` will return an empty list.

 Fourth, the `render` functions will only render each path name (top-level directories, normal directories, and files) on a single line, making it easy to parse that output later.

-Lastly, we'll test whether the program works correctly (answers question 1 & 2) by running the 'program' logic in a pure base monad.

 Using the above approach, we can now answer the above two questions...